parsa011/EzLorem/README.md

 1.4.4 : added CDN

-1.4.2 : highlight text when you are moving it's Generator.
+1.4.2 : highlight text when you are moving that Generator.

 # Installation